Fiveable

 Where Consumers Get Loans

-There's a whole ecosystem of places that lend money, and they don't all play by the same rules.
+There is a whole range of places that lend money, and they do not all play by the same rules.

 Commercial banks and credit unions are the main financial institutions making loans.
-They use deposits from savers (regular people, businesses, nonprofits) and turn around and lend that money out to other consumers, businesses, nonprofits, and even government entities.
-Credit unions are member-owned and often offer slightly better rates than big commercial banks.
+They use deposits from savers (individuals, businesses, nonprofits, and other entities) and lend that money out to consumers, businesses, nonprofits, and government entities.
+Credit unions are member-owned and often offer slightly better rates than large commercial banks (an example, not a required AP detail).

-Credit card companies like Visa, Mastercard, and American Express extend revolving credit, meaning you can borrow up to a limit, pay some back, and borrow again.
+Credit card companies extend revolving credit, meaning you can borrow up to a limit, pay some back, and borrow again.

-Retail stores offer store credit cards or financing for big purchases (think a Best Buy card or financing a couch from a furniture store).
+Retail stores offer store credit cards or financing for big purchases, like a store card or financing on furniture.

 Mortgage lenders specialize in home loans, which are usually the biggest debts a person will ever take on.

 Alternative financial services include payday loans, check-cashing services, and instant tax refunds.
-These are typically used by people who can't qualify for traditional loans, and they charge extremely high fees and interest rates.
-A payday loan might charge the equivalent of 400% annual interest, which is why financial advisors almost always recommend avoiding them.
+These are typically used by people who cannot qualify for traditional loans, and they charge much higher fees and interest rates.
+This is why financial advisors usually recommend avoiding them.

 Consumer Protection Laws

-Lending isn't a free-for-all.
-Consumer protection laws require lenders to clearly communicate credit terms, like the interest rate, fees, and total cost of the loan, before you sign anything.
+Lending is not a free-for-all.
+Consumer protection laws require lenders to clearly and explicitly communicate credit terms, like the interest rate, fees, and total cost, before you sign anything.
 These laws also:

-• Limit how aggressively debt collectors can pursue you
+• Govern how debt collectors can pursue borrowers

-This is why every credit card application has those tiny boxes of legal disclosures: the law requires lenders to tell you exactly what you're signing up for.
+This is why credit applications include detailed legal disclosures: the law requires lenders to tell you what you are signing up for.

 How Lenders Decide Who to Trust

-Every time a lender hands out a loan, they're taking a risk.
-The big fear is default, which is when a borrower stops paying back the loan.
-To minimize this risk, lenders carefully evaluate each borrower's creditworthiness before approving anything.
+Every time a lender hands out a loan, they take a risk.
+The big fear is default, when a borrower stops repaying the loan.
+To minimize this risk, lenders evaluate each borrower's creditworthiness before approving anything.

 Lenders generally prefer borrowers who have: